Table of Contents:

 Subscribers see the Primary Trend Decline as pdt1 and pdt2 in columns B-C and red highlights in column D. Pdt1, early stage primary trend decline, is triggered when the monthly BuST/BrST > 0.5.
 Pdt2, primary trend decline, is triggered when they climb above 1.
 The computer highlight these markets red in column D. Pdt2 also changes the font color of the monthly trend count (BuT/BrT) to red.

 For example, sugar's primary trend has entered Primary Trend Decline.
 Primary Trend Decline is recognized by pdt2 code in columns B-C and the red highlight in column D. This combination tells the disciplined traders that sugar's monthly down impulse is getting old.
-Old trends shifts the core position (short) to liquidation.
+Old trends shift the core position (short) to liquidation.

 Sugar's Daily, Weekly, Monthly Impulse